 CREE

-The Centre de Recherche Europes-Eurasie is one of the few centers in Europe to combine long-term historical, topical and prospective research on an area as large as Medieval and Balkan Europe, Russia and Central Asia, covering distinct but complementary disciplinary fields: literature, arts, languages, history, society, geopolitics, economics, law, environment.
+The Centre de Recherche Europes-Eurasie is one of the few centers in Europe to combine long-term historical, topical and prospective research on an area as large as Middle and Balkan Europe, Russia and Central Asia, covering distinct but complementary disciplinary fields: literature, arts, languages, history, society, geopolitics, economics, law, environment.

-The Centre de recherche Europes-Eurasie (CREE) is a research center where specialists, recognized as much for the relevance of their reflections and work as for the expert missions entrusted to them, evolve over an area as wide as Median and Balkan Europe, Russia and Central Asia.
+The Centre de recherche Europes-Eurasie (CREE) is a research center where specialists, recognized as much for the relevance of their reflections and work as for the expert missions entrusted to them, evolve over an area as wide as Middle and Balkan Europe, Russia and Central Asia.
 Its members have mastered linguistic, historical, social and geopolitical contexts that are little explored elsewhere, and apprehend innovative or little-explored themes by articulating transversally, within the same center, reflection on the long term and reaction to the present.

-The CREE is one of the few centers in Europe to bring together, over an area as broad as Medieval and Balkan Europe, Russia and Central Asia, issues looking at long-term history, current affairs and the future, and covering distinct but complementary disciplinary fields: literature, arts, languages, history, society, geopolitics, economics, law, environment.
+The CREE is one of the few centers in Europe to bring together, over an area as broad as Middle and Balkan Europe, Russia and Central Asia, issues looking at long-term history, current affairs and the future, and covering distinct but complementary disciplinary fields: literature, arts, languages, history, society, geopolitics, economics, law, environment.

 The founding of the CREE (2010), bringing together several pre-existing research entities, has developed new synergies and demonstrated a desire for transversality and transdisciplinarity, as demonstrated today, alongside specific projects, by common thematic axes.

-Founded in January 2010, the CREE (EA 4513) is the result of the merger of three pre-existing units within Inalco, whose respective fields of research were the Balkan space, Medieval Europe and the Russian and Eurasian space.
+Founded in January 2010, the CREE (EA 4513) is the result of the merger of three pre-existing units within Inalco, whose respective fields of research were the Balkan space, Middle Europe and the Russian and Eurasian space.
 This rapprochement consolidated existing collaborations and gave rise to a genuine desire to work together, which immediately translated into a significant number of thematic axes common to the whole EA, in addition to projects specific to one component or another.
 Subsequently, an internal restructuring at CREE, necessary to improve the coherence of research, brought the number of components to four.

 Today, benefiting fully from this pooling of skills and research issues, CREE is dominated by a desire for transversality and transdisciplinarity, amply demonstrated by its project for the 2014-2018 five-year period, where work by axes common to the whole EA is preponderant.